Kong/docs.konghq.com/app/_src/gateway/production/access-control/enable-rbac.md

 {:.important}
-> **Important**: As explained in the [Wildcards in Permissions](#wildcards-in-permissions) section, the meaning of `*` is not the expected generic globbing one might be used to.
+> **Important**: As explained in the [Wildcards in Permissions](#wildcards-in-permissions) section, the meaning of `*` is not the same as generic globbing.
  As such, `/rbac/*` or `/workspaces/*` do not match all of the RBAC and Workspaces endpoints.
-For example, to cover all of the RBAC API, one would have to define permissions for the following endpoints:
+For example, to cover all of the RBAC API, you would have to define permissions for the following endpoints:
 >
 > - `/rbac/*`
 > - `/rbac/*/*`